galetaire/cathousing/pages/posts/balance.md

 - **Observation A**: Between 1972 and 2000 the situation is of surplus.
 - **Observation B**: Since 2001 the dominant situation is of a deficit, although there are several years of surplus (2008, 2009, 2011, 2012, 2013, 2014).

+# Data sources

+All sources can be consulted [here](http://catalanhousing.galetaire.hns.to/methodology).